Bali, Indonesia

 Spa

 You'll find the spa tucked away inside the resort's soon-to-open wellness centre, Bali Eden, a one-stop-shop for wellness where modern technologies meet ancient philosophies.
-There's also a salt room, sauna, steam room, yoga shalas and fully-equipped gym.
+There's two treatment rooms, a salt room, sauna, steam room, yoga shalas and fully-equipped gym.
 Based on the Balinese concept of Tri Hita Karana – a philosophy which centres on the spiritual and social needs of guests – all creams and potions used at the Arana spa are made fresh with local herbs to foster a deep connection with nature.
 Choose from traditional massages, cryotherapy and hydro-colonic, oxygen and IV treatments; or get your pump on with one of the resort's personal trainers.
 Yogis are spoiled for choice, too, with daily disciplines ranging from hatha to tantric, a hot-yoga salon, and majestic pitched-roofed shala surrounded by decorative pools.

 Packing tips